lightfeed/extractor/README.md

 - 🧹 [**LLM-ready Markdown**](#html-to-markdown-conversion) - Convert HTML to LLM-ready markdown, with options to extract only main content and clean URLs by removing tracking parameters.

-- ⚡️ [**LLM Extraction**](#llm-extraction-function) - Use LLMs in JSON mode to extract structured data accordingly to input Zod schema.
+- ⚡️ [**LLM Extraction**](#llm-extraction-function) - Use LLMs in JSON mode to extract structured data according to input Zod schema.
 Token usage limit and tracking included.

 - 🛠️ [**JSON Recovery**](#json-recovery) - Sanitize and recover failed JSON output.
 This makes complex schema extraction much more robust, especially with deeply nested objects and arrays.